paudelsaurav50/Docking-STM-SP/README.md

 # Tamariw Testing Panel
 This Project contains the source code for the testing of different modules of the TAMARIW Panel Board.

+# Folder structure

+1. [threads](threads) - Implementation of different RODOS thread and topics used in Tamariw.
+2. [libs](libs) - Low-level device drivers for different modules like H-Bridge, time of flight sensor etc.
+3. [satellite](satellite) - Tamariw specific interfaces to access sensors and actuators.
+4. [examples](examples) - Individual test files for different components of Tamariw.

 # Module Testings
 - Testing LEDs
 - Testing UART Communication over OBC Port